midknight41/map-factory/README.md

 ```

-### Select from multiple sources at once
+## Select from multiple sources at once

-You can also provide an array or source fields and they can be extracted together.
-You must provide a transform for the target field.
+You can also provide an array of source fields and they can be extracted together if you provide a transform for the target field.

 ```js
 const createMapper = require("map-factory");